quomat/agda-unimath/src/orthogonal-factorization-systems/reflective-subuniverses.lagda.md

   is-reflective-has-all-localizations-subuniverse :
     is-reflective-subuniverse P
-  pr1 is-reflective-has-all-localizations-subuniverse A =
+  pr1 is-reflective-has-all-localizations-subuniverse A = {!!}
-    type-subuniverse-localization P (L A) pr1 (pr2 is-reflective-has-all-localizations-subuniverse) {A} =
-    unit-subuniverse-localization P (L A) pr1 (pr2 (pr2 is-reflective-has-all-localizations-subuniverse)) A =
-    is-in-subuniverse-subuniverse-localization P (L A) pr2 (pr2 (pr2 is-reflective-has-all-localizations-subuniverse))
-    A B is-in-subuniverse-A =
-      is-local-at-unit-is-in-subuniverse-subuniverse-localization
-        P (L B) A is-in-subuniverse-A
 ```

 ## Recursion for reflective subuniverses